mikke89/RmlUi/Samples/readme.md

 This directory contains basic applications that demonstrate initialisation, usage, shutdown and installation of custom interfaces.

 - `animation` Animations and transitions.
 - `benchmark` A benchmark to measure performance.
 - `bitmap_font` Using a custom font engine.
+Available even without FreeType, i.e. `RMLUI_FONT_ENGINE="none"`.
 - `custom_log` Setting up custom logging.
 - `data_binding` Setting up and using data bindings.
 - `demo` Demonstrates a variety of features in RmlUi and includes a sandbox for playing with RML/RCSS.
 - `drag` Dragging elements between containers.
 - `effects` Advanced rendering effects, including filters, gradients and box shadows.
 Only enabled with supported backends.
 - `harfbuzz` Advanced text shaping.
 Only enabled when [HarfBuzz](https://harfbuzz.github.io/) is enabled.
 - `load_document` Loading your first document.
 - `lottie` Playing Lottie animations, only enabled with the [Lottie plugin](https://mikke89.github.io/RmlUiDoc/pages/cpp_manual/lottie.html).
 - `svg` Render SVG images, only enabled with the [SVG plugin](https://mikke89.github.io/RmlUiDoc/pages/cpp_manual/svg.html).
 - `transform` Demonstration of transforms.
 - `tree_view` Using data bindings to create a file browser.

 #### `invaders`